 When turning right from a road that has more than one marked lane in each direction into another road with more than one marked lane in each direction:

 When turning into a one-way street:

-Remember to signal for at least three seconds before turning.
+Remember to signal for at least 3 seconds before turning.

-When two vehicles are turning into the same road at an intersection that has more than one marked in lane in both directions:
+When 2 vehicles are turning into the same road at an intersection that has more than one marked lane in both directions:

 Never change lanes suddenly.

-When there are passing lanes, drive in the left-hand lane unless you are passing another vehicle.
+When there are passing lanes, drive in the left-hand lane unless you're passing another vehicle.

-Special vehicle lanes have signs or markings that indicate they are only for the use of specific kinds of vehicles, such as buses, cycles, taxis or vehicles carrying a specified number of passengers (transit lanes).
-See Main types of signs for examples of special vehicle lane signs.
+Special vehicle lanes have signs or markings that show they’re only for the use of specific vehicles, such as buses, cycles, taxis or vehicles carrying a specified number of passengers – transit lanes.

 Other vehicles may use special vehicle lanes to make a turn or get to a parking space.
-Use of the lane for these purposes must be kept to a minimum length and be no more than 50 metres.
+Using the lane for this must be kept to a minimum length and be no more than 50 metres.
 You must give way to any vehicles entitled to use the lane.

-Some special vehicle lanes operate 24 hours a day for the use of the designated vehicles.
-Others have times of operation specified on their signs, for example, '4 pm to 6 pm'.
-In that case, you may be able to stop in them outside of these times.
+Some special vehicle lanes operate 24 hours a day for specific vehicles to use.
+Others have times of operation specified on their signs, for example, 4pm to 6pm.
+In that case, you may be able to park or stop in them outside of these times.